|

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 380X should theoretically be a bit faster than the Radeon HD 7870 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 380X should be a small bit faster than the Radeon HD 7870 in general. (explain)

-Texel RateThe Radeon R9 380X will be a lot (about 55%) more effective at AF than the Radeon HD 7870. (explain)
+Texel RateThe Radeon R9 380X will be much (about 55%) faster with regards to texture filtering than the Radeon HD 7870. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison